 by Jane Parent

 Sometimes teenagers find themselves dealing with awkward situations, and they want to get out of it without telling an obvious lie or making it even more awkward.
 Especially when it’s your teenager’s friends or peers creating the uncomfortable situation.
 But how to do it in a way that allows your teenager to save face with their peers?
 To find out, we asked some creative, tech-savvy teenagers for their tips for using technology to make a clean getaway.
-Pass these on to your teenagers today.
+Whether they need to avoid peer pressure or just want to leave, pass these on to your teenagers today.

 1. Invent a Crisis.